sulu/sulu-docs/reference/content-types/resource_locator.rst

     * - sulu.rlp.part
       - Fields marked with this tag are used to generate the URL for a specific page.
         If more than one field ist marked, the values of these fields will be concatenated into the resource locator.
-        The sequence depends on the value of the priority parameter.

 Parameters
 ----------